Financial Aid: Graduate Students

 Your withdrawal date may be determined by the college as:

-• The date you submitted the withdrawal form to the Office of the Registrar.
+The date you notified the Office of the Registrar